-Demonstrate the processes and controls required to manage the business or organisation’s environmental performance, including:
+Demonstrate the processes and controls required to manage the business or organization’s environmental performance, including:

-- Document the major risks facing the business or organisation.
+- Document the major risks facing the business or organization.

-- Document the business or organisation’s environmental aspects and associated impacts.
+- Document the business or organization’s environmental aspects and associated impacts.

-- Consider compliance requirements on the business or organisation from a contractual and legal point of view.
+- Consider compliance requirements on the business or organization from a contractual and legal point of view.

 - Setting environmental objectives – strategic, product, project, process or service – which drive environmental performance.